 Similar to previous years, substantial demand for drinking water funds exceeds capitalization grants and state match amounts.
-DEQ and OWRB are proposing to issue DWSRF Revenue Bonds in an estimated amount of \$145,000,000.00 (subject to change) to finance the additional demand.
+DEQ and OWRB may issue DWSRF Revenue Bonds (amount to be determined) to finance the additional demand.
 The Revenue Bonds will be sized based on the amount of identified need, and a portion of the proceeds may include funds for the purpose of providing the state matching funds.
 The Revenue Bonds may be issued in a single series, or multiple, smaller series as funds are required for eligible project costs.
 The series of Revenue Bonds will be issued as needed.